We’ve all been in a place where we’ve done things that we aren’t proud of and may feel guilty or ashamed of.

 Inherently you know yourself.
 You understand that your decision or the course of action you took is not who you are, but yet are struggling to forgive yourself.
 The actions and choices we make that go against our values and belief systems will result in emotions such as guilt, regret, shame, and ultimately self-loathing.

 You need to know that you are not alone in your dilemma.
 We’ve all made bad judgements calls, but we need to remember that a mistake does not define who we are.
 In some instances, things may have happened where a situation was out of our control.
 We, therefore, need to keep things in perspective.

-Forgiving yourself does not mean you are letting yourself off the hook or condoning your behaviour.
+Self Forgiveness does not mean you are letting yourself off the hook or condoning your behaviour.
 It’s about accepting what you’ve done, having remorse, learning the lessons, and moving on with your life.

-Prolonging the process of forgiving yourself and harbouring negative feelings such as shame and guilt will only have a negative impact on your mental and physical health.
+Prolonging the process of self forgiveness and harbouring negative feelings such as shame and guilt will only have a negative impact on your mental and physical health.
 Symptoms may include high blood pressure, headaches, muscle tension, decreased focus, lack of sleep, depression, and anxiety.
 It will also impact your close relationships.
 Therefore, choosing to forgive yourself and consciously do the work to move on will only benefit your future.

 The first step to forgive yourself is by admitting you were wrong and taking responsibility for your actions.
 We all struggle in revealing what we have done, but making excuses, rationalizing, or justifying our actions to make them seem acceptable, is not correct.
 You need to take responsibility and face the consequences.

 Put things into perspective and recognize unrealistic expectations.